-Each player takes the role of a survivor with different skill sets.
+Each player takes the role of a survivor with a different skill set.
 Moving on the (modular) board, finding weapons – and then using them wisely along with your abilities to kill zombies is your job.
-Zombies are controlled by the game (a deck of cards) and, although not very smart, are outnumbering you a lot.
+Zombies are controlled by the game (a deck of cards) and, although not very smart, outnumber you by a lot.

 Can you survive in a post-apocalyptic zombie-infested world?
 Will you kill or be killed?

 Players: 1 to 5, ideal for 3 or 4

 Playing time: 2 to 3 hours